Rabbi Paul’s Prophecy

 The transition verse, “Heaven and earth will pass away, but my words will not pass away” Mt 24:35, unites the two Olivet subjects even as it separates them.
 Even after heaven and earth pass away, Rev 21:1, Rabbi Yeshua‘s judgments will not pass away.
 At the end of time the Jerusalem Judgment, a series of particular Judgments, will merge into the Second Coming, which will endure for all eternity.

 Adam, while in the state of original justice, committed the original sin against God.
 This sin against God, who is infinite, could be redeemed only by an infinite redeemer.
 Rabbi Yeshua as the infinite Son of God alone could redeem us and open heaven for us Lk 23:43.
 His sanctifying grace helps us live in the New and Eternal Covenant, preparing ourselves for heaven by giving ourselves to Rabbi Yeshua.
 God gives us free will.
 The sign of our acceptance is our participation in Rabbi Yeshua’s work of salvation in the vineyard by building God’s kingdom on earth in union with his perfect kingdom in heaven.
 Many souls follow and are populating heaven.

-Rabbi Yeshua’s prophecy for the full number of the Gentiles, Lk 21:24, has evidently been fulfilled.
+Rabbi Yeshua’s prophecy for the full number of the Gentiles, Lk 21:24, was fulfilled in June 1967.
 We may believe that Rabbi Yeshua will soon send his two witnesses to the Jews Rev 11:3, which will lead to the ingrafting of the Jews into the Catholic Church.

 § 674: “The full inclusion of the Jews in the Messiah’s salvation, in the wake of the full number of the Gentiles, will enable the People of God to achieve the measure of the stature of the fullness of Christ, in which God may be all in all.”